-- Always start with some baseball party decorations outside your venue / home, even if its just something simple, to greet guests as they arrive and identify the party.
-This could be bunches of team balloons leading up to the entrance, a yard sign, foam fingers pointing the way from the road up the drive and to the front door or a simple vertical banner at the entrance.
+- Always start with some baseball party decorations outside your venue / home, even if its just something simple, to greet guests as they arrive and to identify the party.
+This could be bunches of team balloons leading up to the entrance, a yard sign, foam fingers pointing the way from the road up the drive and to the front door, or a personalized vertical banner (supplier 2) at the entrance.

 - If you're a bit more craftsy you can follow the step by step instructions to make this cute baseball wreath to hang on the front door (below, by Miranda & Jamie at The Pinterest Project).

 - Use these 20" cardboard cut outs of baseball players to make your own hanging decorations.
 Just stick 3 or 4 of them to long strips of ribbon, equally spaced, then hang vertically from the ceiling to create homemade danglers.
 There are also 13" cardboard baseball cut outs too which you can do the same with - or mix the two alternating a baseball player and a ball along the strip of ribbon.
 You can also apply the same principle to these cheap foam fingers.
-See here for all these supplies.
+See supplier 3.

 - Update: You can now buy baseball themed lanterns if you don't have the time to make these yourself.
-There are also some team specific lanterns, although these are not available for all teams.
-See here for both.
+See supplier 3.

-- You can also get some nice vintage baseball posters, which is a nice way to give your party more of a classic feel.
+- You can also get some nice vintage baseball posters (see supplier 7), which is a nice way to give your party more of a classic feel.
 If you want to for a vintage baseball theme, you could use a couple of these posters to create a nice backdrop for a vintage baseball dessert table.

-- I particularly like this scoreboard poster, which can be personalized to include your family name as the name of the ball park or home team.
+- I particularly like this scoreboard poster (see supplier 7), which can be personalized to include your family name as the name of the ball park or home team.
 You could also use this as a backdrop for a dessert table.

 - If you're using these baseball party ideas for a kid's birthday, these 14" inflatable baseballs are fun.
 You could just scatter some of these around the party for the kids to play with.
 You can also get inflatable bats too.
-See here for both.
+See supplier 3 for both.

-- Alternatively, these inflatable punching bags are 40" tall and would make fun baseball party decorations - especially for a kid's birthday.
+- Alternatively, these inflatable punching bags (supplier 3) are 40" tall and would make fun baseball party decorations - especially for a kid's birthday.

-- Finally, there's also these 'Lill Slugger' baseball wall decals which you can use to decorate.
+- Finally, there's also these personalized baseball wall decals (supplier 3) which you can use to decorate.
 The great thing about these is that you can use them again after the party to decorate your child's room.
 You can just peel and re-stick them easily.

 Party Games and Activities